SQL Insert Query | SQL INSERT INTO Statement Example

 All the other column values should be NULL for that particular row.

-Here, you need to be very careful because if some column does not allow the NULL values then SQL Engine throw an exception and the data will not be inserted in the database.
+Here, you need to be very careful because if some column does not allow the NULL values then SQL Engine throws an exception and the data will not be inserted in the database.

 Finally, SQL Insert Query Tutorial | SQL INSERT INTO Statement Example is over.